nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 ## Lower Taris

+- Gangs are fighting in the streets
+- Take back your melee weapon! (your PC suck with guns!!)
 - Kill guys on the left (Use PC to tank, and Carth to shoot)
 - Kill the other on the right near the Vulkar base door (WARNING : they are though -> launch grenade + all fire poser on one)
 - Go first at the Cantina -> Get rejected with the uniform